 CV Thomas Stellmach

-Recent examples of his work are a strategic plan for the 8 million people of Germany’s challenged Ruhr region, the plan for Astana’s Expo 2017 and city transformation projects in Baghdad and Moscow, as well as a spatial concept for Paris’ precarious banlieue districts and the competition-winning concept for Berlin’s central library and adjacent neighbourhood.
+Thomas conceived Europe’s then-largest city extension project, “project a101” in Moscow, and supervised London’s 110 ha Barking Riverside neighbourhood development for Maxwan a+u in Rotterdam.
+He worked on the strategic plan for the 8 million people of Germany’s challenged Ruhr region, the plan for Astana’s Expo 2017 and city transformation projects in Baghdad and Moscow, as well as a spatial concept for Paris’ precarious banlieue districts and the competition-winning concept for Berlin’s central library and adjacent neighbourhood.